 The SAP Hybris Commerce solution will provide an E-Commerce platform to enable key capabilities that include pricing procedures, web page personalization, contextual experiences and website content.
 Gartner predicts that by 2018, 40% of B2B digital commerce sites will use price optimization algorithms and configure, price, quote (CPQ) tools to calculate and deliver product pricing dynamically.
 By increasing the connection points with your customer and providing the same capabilities regardless of how or when they connect, you’ll be providing analytics and history across all channels and enabling an omnichannel experience.
 The capabilities of the web, mobile and social can then be leveraged by your field sales teams to provide the customer with all details of their interactions.

 Right, not part of S/4HANA.

-Years after this was published SAP placed Hybris into C/4HANA — however, as this article was updated in September of 2019, C/4HANA was a preannounced product and won’t be ready for several years as we cover in the article How Accurate Was Bluefin Solutions on C-4HANA?
+Years after this was published, SAP placed Hybris into C/4HANA.
+However, as this article was updated in September of 2019, C/4HANA was a preannounced product.
+As we cover in the article How Accurate Was Bluefin Solutions on C-4HANA?